-These printable Pikachu faces instantly make any gift bag more fun!
+These printable Pikachu faces instantly turn boring gift bags into fun Pokemon gift bags!
 Perfect for Pokémon birthday parties!

 I’ve been keeping a BIG secret, which I will need to keep for a little longer, but this secret prevented us from hosting the birthday party at our house, which we always do.
 So I let my son choose where he wanted to have the party, and he picked our local bowling alley.
 Which turned out to be SO much fun!
 But since the party wasn’t at home, and I was limited on what I was allowed to do for food and decorations, I don’t have too much to share on it.
 Though I really wanted to share how CUTE the party favor bags turned out!
 And the cake.
 ALWAYS the cake.

 We just had a Pokémon birthday party last fall when my oldest turned 8, but both my boys are completely obsessed so my youngest insisted on the same party theme.
 He, however, wanted a Pokémon EX birthday invitation, whereas my oldest had a Trainer card invitation.
 Both of these invitations are available to be customized in my Etsy shop.

 I shared this photo of the party prep on Instagram last week.
 These party favor bags came together pretty quickly.

 Each bag contained a handful of Pokémon cards, a Pokémon tattoo, custom made Pokémon trading card notepad, a ping pong Pokéball, and a few small Pokémon figures (affiliate link).

 We used the Pokémon figures at our previous Pokémon birthday party to play live action Pokémon Go!
 It was the BEST!
 And the little figures were so popular that I purchased more to go in the party favor bags.

 I also made little Thank You tags to go on the bags that you can download here.